SYSK’s Fall True Crime Playlist: Who Committed the 1912 Villisca Ax Murders?

 Apparently signed a confession.

 Oh, yeah, that was a big one, too.
+Yeah.

 But I mean, the confession literally said, I killed the children upstairs first and the children downstairs last.
+I knew God wanted me to do it this way.

 Slay utterly came to mind.

-And I picked up the axe, went into the house, and killed them.
+And I picked up the axe, went into the house and killed them.

-It was like, yeah, all that very specific stuff I said about killing this family, I didn't really do it.
+But, you know, he took it back later.
+It's like, yeah, all that very specific stuff I said about killing this family.

+I didn't really do it.
 So he was exonerated.

 So so far, the little town of Villisca has looked around and said, we couldn't find any tramps.
+So who's the person that hated Joe more the most?
+FF Jones.

 Well, it wasn't him.

 Who's the weirdest pervert we can find who was in town at the time?
+Yeah, that Englishman.
+George Kelly.

+It wasn't him.
 So they didn't know.

 A lot of people went to their graves dying, not knowing what happened.
+And we still don't know what happened, but with the hindsight of,

-I guess, modern forensic techniques, modern profiling, and the work of dedicated historians like Ed Epperly, we have something of a clearer picture emerging, and that picture seems to be centering on a serial killer.
+I guess, modern forensic techniques, modern profiling, and the work of dedicated historians like Ed Epperly, we have something of a clearer picture emerging, and that picture seems to be centering on the serial killer.

 We'll talk about that theory more right after this.